-Your drone will takeoff and climb to the desired altitude.
+Your drone will takeoff and reach to the desired altitude.
 The camera will point nadir once it reaches this altitude.

 The drone will fly the path noted on the screen.
 The dots will turn white after the aircraft has passed that checkpoint.

 A progress bar on the bottom of the screen indicates the progress of the mission, while the numbers at the bottom indicate the number of photos taken vs the number of photos required for the mission.